AdaCore/training_material/courses/ada_essentials/140_access_types/04-memory_corruption.rst

 * May deallocate a different object if memory has been reallocated

-  * Putting that object in an inconsistent state
+  * Puts that object in an inconsistent state

 ----------------------------------
 Referencing Already-Freed Memory